vippsas/vipps-solutions/loyalty-in-pos/README.md

 If the customer is not a member of the loyalty program, you can request to enroll them by using the [Vipps Login API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/login-api).

-You already have their mobile number from step 1, so just provide a button in your user interface to allow the cashier to initiate the login.
+You already have their phone number from step 1, so just provide a button in your user interface to allow the cashier to initiate the login.

 Pressing the button will trigger a
 [Vipps Login flow](https://vippsas.github.io/vipps-developer-docs/docs/APIs/login-api/vipps-login-api#vipps-login-from-phone-number)